bwvoss/failure-patterns-essay/README.md

 There is nearly the same amount of error handling code as we do happy path code, and we are only handling a fraction of all possible errors.
 Our module's post-conditions are complex:  sometimes we return nil, an object that has a message for the user or the real value.
 Sometimes we use begin/rescue for flow control.
 Sometimes we use conditionals -- and this is only the first round of fixes based on failure.

-The error handling we did put in place, though, allows graceful degredation of certain features, allowing the user to properly use the application in some capacity.
+The error handling we did put in place, though, allows graceful degredation of certain features to give the user something to do.
 The negative to this, though, is that by capturing errors and not re-raising them, we lose the transparency and metrics exception notification provides.

 ### How To Handle Failure